TutsWiki/source/content/blog/nodejs-app-engine.md

   - deploy
 ---
 <meta property="og:image" content="https://tutswiki.com/images/nodejs-google-cloud.png"/>
-[Google App Engine](https://cloud.google.com/appengine/) is part of the Google Cloud Suite which provides a cloud platform for developers where they can develope and host their apps.
+[Google App Engine](https://cloud.google.com/appengine/) is a part of the Google Cloud Suite which provides a cloud platform for developers where they can develop and host their apps.
 It provides easily configurable, fast and secure programming environments/tools with the help of which developers can setup a development environment in just a few minutes.
-Therefore developers don't need to worry about configuring the enviroment, they can just focus on writing code.
+Therefore developers don't need to worry about configuring the environment, they can just focus on writing code.
 It supports all the popular programming languages Java, PHP, Node.js, Python, C#, .Net, Ruby and Go.

 {{< youtube id="2PRciDpqpko" >}}

-Till now there was no support for Node.js, but Google has just [announced](https://cloudplatform.googleblog.com/2018/06/Now-you-can-deploy-your-Node-js-app-to-App-Engine-standard-environment.html) that developers will now be able to deploy their Node.js apps to App Engine.
+Till now there was no support for Node.js, but Google has just [announced](https://cloudplatform.googleblog.com/2018/06/Now-you-can-deploy-your-Node-js-app-to-App-Engine-standard-environment.html) that developers will now be able to deploy their [Node.js apps to App Engine](https://cloud.google.com/nodejs/).
 ![NodeJS on Google Cloud App Engine](/images/nodejs-google-cloud.png "NodeJs on Google Cloud")
 ## Steps to deploy Node.js web service on App Engine